Middle School Curriculum

 English is a core-curricular course required for all students.

 In this course, students interact with literature and language in a process of engaging with the text and creating meaning.
 Students read for a purpose, interpret and respond to English literature, recognize literary elements, and analyze words.
-Furthermore, they are introduced to writing in a variety of genres, including response to literature, narration, description, and persuasion.
+Furthermore, they are introduced to writing in a variety of genres, including response to literature, narration, description, exposition, and persuasion.
 Grammar skills are reviewed and practiced throughout the writing process.
-The objectives of the course are for students to become acquainted with their literary heritage and to develop their literacy skills so that they can be responsibly engaged with their world.
+The objectives of the course are for students to become acquainted with English and American classics and multicultural literature, and to develop their literacy skills so that they can be responsibly engaged with their world.

 Grade 5 - English

 The course provides a study in the structure of the English language as well as the reading and writing processes.
 Overall objectives are to enhance English language skills, build vocabulary, and improve academic and creative writing skills.
-Direct instruction in reading comprehension and writing is an integral part of this course.
-In the English course, students read short stories with themes of quest, courage, and friendship.
+Direct instruction in reading comprehension, spelling, and writing is an integral part of this course.
+In this course, students read short stories and novels with themes of quest, courage, and friendship.
 The focus is on the story format, narration, and characterization.
 Students also study poetry and learn about figurative and sensory language.
 They are introduced to writing in various genres, including poetry and expressive, narrative, descriptive, expository and journal writing.
-The emphasis is on writing complete sentences and coherent paragraphs, and revising and editing.
-Grammar is taught through the writing process as well as studied formally through lessons and exercises.
+The emphasis is on writing complete sentences and coherent paragraphs, as well as revising and editing.
+Grammar is taught through the writing process and formally through lessons and exercises.

 - Grade 6 - English

 The course provides a study in the structure of the English language as well as the reading process.
 Overall objectives are to enhance English language skills, build vocabulary, and improve academic and creative writing skills.
-Direct instruction in reading comprehension and writing is an integral part of this course.
+Direct instruction in reading comprehension, spelling, and writing is an integral part of this course.
 Students read stories in which the setting highly affects the characters and plot of the story.
-They explore myths, legends, fables, and short stories and examine nonfiction articles.
+They explore short stories and novels and examine nonfiction articles.
 Students write in various genres, including expression, narration, exposition, and fiction.
 The emphasis of the writing component is on form, mechanics, and usage.
 Grammar lessons are taught within the context of the students’ writing and presented through formal lessons.

 Grade 7 - English

 Through reading short stories, myths, poetry, memoirs, and articles, students explore their world.
 They consider point of view, reliability of narrator, and characterization.
 They continue to explore personal and scholastic writing through journals, short essays, research reports, a character-analysis project, and reading-response journals.
-The focus is on organizing ideas, considering audience and purpose, revising, and proofreading.
-Grammar lessons are primarily incorporated into the writing lessons, with an emphasis on using punctuation appropriately.
+The focus is on organizing ideas, considering audience and purpose, creating effective sentences, revising, and proofreading.
+Grammar lessons are primarily incorporated into the writing lessons.

 Grade 8 - English